 H. Effective July 1, 2005, the County shall allow each deputy covered under this agreement to voluntarily contribute up to three (3) hours of vacation or compensatory time to be maintained in a leave bank for use by the Association.
 Effective beginning with the 2014 vacation leave balances in effect as of December, 2014, the County shall allow each deputy to donate his or her vacation leave in excess of 240 hours to the Association Business leave bank in lieu of forfeiting said vacation per Article 12(C).
 Time will be donated and deducted once on an annual basis and an employee must submit a written request to payroll on or before the end of the payroll period encompassing December 31.
-This time may be used by the Association to release any member from regular duty to perform Association business as determined by the Association.
+This time may be used by the Association.
 This time cannot be unreasonably denied by the County or Sheriff's Office management.
 In the event that the hours are not completely used in the calendar year, excess hours will be maintained in the bank.
 Under no circumstances, will the Association Business leave bank exceed 2,080 hours of donated or contributed leave hours.
 The president of the Association is permitted, at his or her discretion, to delegate use of said time to other Association members.
 (Revised 12-31-14)